learnlatex/learnlatex.github.io/en/more-01.md

 lang: "en"
 title: "More on: What is LaTeX and how does it work?"
 description: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Pellentesque felis orci, faucibus eget sollicitudin vel, varius eget ipsum.
 Duis sed sodales leo."
+toc-anchor-text: "More on: What is LaTeX and how does it work?"
 ---

 The word “LaTeX” actually consists of two components, “La” and “TeX”.
 In the